abpframework/abp-samples/OrganizationUnitSample/README.md

 }
 ```

 **For better practice**, you should consider querying it on domain layer for performance and scalability.
-To do so, add a method to your [repository interface](https://github.com/abpframework/abp-samples/blob/master/OrganizationUnitSample/src/OrganizationUnitSample.Domain/Products/IProductRepository.cs):
+To do so, add a method to your [IProductRepository](https://github.com/abpframework/abp-samples/blob/master/OrganizationUnitSample/src/OrganizationUnitSample.Domain/Products/IProductRepository.cs) interface:

 ```csharp
 public interface IProductRepository : IRepository<Product, Guid>